 Maine's Remarkable Women tells the stories of fifteen strong and determined women who broke through social, cultural, or political barriers.
 Through their passions for art, exploration, literature, politics, music, and nature, these women made contributions to society that still resonate today.

 Meet Marguerite "Tante Blanche" Thibodeau Cyr, "The Mother of Madawaska," whose bravery and kindness during one brutal winter saved her frontier settlement; botanist-artist Kate Furbish, who explored Maine's wilderness, collecting, classifying, and painting all of its flowering plants; Toy Len Goon, a modest widow and mother of eight, who was selected as Maine Mother of the Year; and Florence Nicolar Shay, a Native-American basketmaker who demanded and succeeded in gaining rights for her tribe, the Penobscots.
 Each of these women demonstrated courage, compassion, and an independence of spirit that is as inspiring now as it was then.
 Read about their extraordinary lives in this collection of brief and absorbing biographies.
-Paperback.
-192 pages.
+Author: Kate Kennedy.
+Paperback; 192 pages.